kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > - (2024/10/1) Decided to keep our DAO as Need/NeedFile rather than Cupboard, as the Cupboard name is a concept for the customer and holds no signficance to working with the Need classes on the backend.
 >
 >**[Sprint 2] decisions**
 > - (2024/10/4) Need creation now fails with an error response if the numerical arguments (cost, quantity, demand) are less than 0.
 Given the realistic constraints of needs, those values should never be negative.
+> - (2024/10/11) Updated UI to use icons instead of text for managing needs buttons
+> - (2024/10/12) Added AuthService for user authentication